Ridiculously Repressive Rules From Hasidic Judaism

 The Eruv And The Rebbe Guide Hasidic Jewish Action

-Hasidic Jewish communities live inside the eruv (or eyruv) or wire set up as a boundary between Hasidism and the world.
-The eruv is intended to create unity within its confines, as a "symbolic border that links together many private spaces in the community, which in turn permits people to ferry around keys, children, and canes, or push wheelchairs and strollers."
-It allows for movement on the Shabbat.
+Hasidic Jewish communities live inside the eruv (or eyruv), which is a wire set up as a boundary between Hasidism and the world.
+The eruv is intended to create unity within its confines, as a symbolic border for a community that links together private spaces so people can complete everyday tasks on the Shabbat.

 You Can't Do Anything On Shabbat, Literally

 The eruv makes moving around on Shabbat easier but the rules for the Jewish day of prayer don't allow for much more than that.
 According to tradition, Jews shouldn't write, erase, tear paper, shop, drive, talk on the phone, turn on a television or anything else using electricity, do laundry, cook, clean, or conduct any business transactions.

 There are ways around some of these restrictions.
 You can turn on the lights before Shabbat starts or use automatic timers, cook your food the day before, and set your thermostats accordingly.
 Keeping temptation out of sight is another way to make sure the rules are not broken.

 - Photo: dann toliver / WikiMedia Commons / CC BY-SA 3.0

 Hasidic Men And Women Are Segregated During Worship